niwinz/niwibe-site/content/blog/2015-03-09-expression-problem.md

 }
 ```

-This approach solves the performance problem and add an other: it becones unpredictable
+This approach solves the performance problem and add an other: it becomes unpredictable
 in the face of complex inheritance hierarchies.